relaxdiego/bare-asterisk-load-balancer/README.md

 1. GNU Make

-## Prepare Your Development Environment
+## Prepare Your Python Environment

 > This section is OPTIONAL but RECOMMENDED since it guarantees safety of your main
 > Python environment or any other virtual environments you have lying around.
 That